 Get, Describe API calls: Cost of 15,000 API calls = 15,000 * ¥0.176 per 1,000 API calls = ¥2.64

 Data Transfer: Cost of updating 2 non-Amazon Web Services packages on 25 on-premises instances = 25 * 2 * 100 MB * ¥6.336 per GB = ¥31.68

 Total monthly charges = ¥64.6 + ¥2.64 + ¥31.68 = ¥98.92 or ¥0.7913 per instance

-Automation, an AWS Systems Manager feature, allows you to safely automate common and repetitive IT operations and management tasks across AWS resources.
+Automation, an Amazon Systems Manager feature, allows you to safely automate common and repetitive IT operations and management tasks across Amazon Web Services resources.
 You pay only for what you use and are charged based on the number and type of steps.

 A step is defined as an initiated action performed in the Automation execution on a per-resource basis.
 There is a free tier of 100,000 basic steps per account per month.
 Beyond the free tier, each basic step is charged at ¥0.0137 per step.
 All steps are considered basic steps unless otherwise categorized below as special steps.